-My name is Mayra, I am native Spanish translator and this is a descriptive page of my training and my professional experience in these fields.
+My name is Mayra, I am native Spanish translator and this is a description of my training and professional experience.

-After gaining experience of studies and work in the English language, and with the intention of keeping the acquired knowledge and skills in the French language, I decided to continue my studies in France.
+After acquiring study and work experience in the English language, and with the purpose of keeping the knowledge and skills in the French language, I decided to travel to France to continue my studies.
 Consequently, I decided to pursue a Master’s program at the University of Strasbourg which proposed a course in the area of localization.
 During a team-based project consisting in localizing (translating) a computer-aided translation software (a CAT tool), I could approach the field of localization in a practical way.
 This experience not being enough for me, I followed a certified training in localization of software and websites, studying the engineering, project management and terminology aspects.
 This training was organized by The Institute of Localisation Professionals (TILP) and was a complete program in theory and practice.
 In this regard, I am grateful for the financial contribution of Mr. Stoquart of the Stoquart translation agency in Mons (Belgium) and the University of Strasbourg who paid for my training.

 It was in the Stoquart translation agency where I did an internship as a project translation coordinator.
 I was in charge of the global management of the projects, namely: the order receipt, the receipt and analysis of the source material, the selection of linguists, the distribution of content to translators, the creation of the project file, the receipt of the material in the target language and its verification, the monitoring of the translation quality, the delivery, invoicing, closing the project, the translation memory updating and monitoring.